 Research objectives

-We established a novel serum tumor biomarker score by combining pre-NCRT CEA and CA19-9 Levels.
-The novel serum tumor biomarker (NSTB) score can independently predict the prognosis of patients with locally advanced rectal cancer (LARC) of clinical stage II/III who underwent NCRT.

-The objectives of this study is to establish a novel serum tumor biomarker score by combining pre-NCRT CEA and CA19-9 levels.
-The novel serum tumor biomarker (NSTB) score should be able to predict the prognosis of patients with locally advanced rectal cancer (LARC) of clinical stage II/III who underwent NCRT independently.
+The objective of this study is to establish a novel serum tumor biomarker score by combining pre-NCRT CEA and CA19-9 levels.
+The novel serum tumor biomarker (NSTB) score may predict the prognosis of patients with locally advanced rectal cancer (LARC) of clinical stage II/III who underwent NCRT independently.

 Research methods

-A total of 237 patients joined in this research.
-CEA and CA 19-9 Levels were evaluated 1 wk before NCRT.
-The NSTB score was as follows: score 0: Pre-NCRT CEA < 3.55 and CA19-9 < 19.01; score 2: Pre-NCRT CEA > 3.55 and CA19-9 > 19.01; score 1: Other situations.
+A total of 237 patients were included in this study.
+CEA and CA 19-9 levels were evaluated 1 wk before NCRT.
+The NSTB score was as follows: score 0: pre-NCRT CEA < 3.55 and CA19-9 < 19.01; score 2: pre-NCRT CEA > 3.55 and CA19-9 > 19.01; score 1: other situations.
 Pathological information was recorded according to histopathological reports after the operation.

 Research results

-In the univariate analysis, pre-NCRT CEA < 3.55, pre-NCRT CA19-9 < 19.01, a lower NSTB score could predict a better prognosis.
-However, in the multivariate analysis, only a lower NSTB score and higher pathological tumor, node and metastasis stage were independent predictive factors.
+In the univariate analysis, pre-NCRT CEA < 3.55, pre-NCRT CA19-9 < 19.01, and a lower NSTB score could predict a better prognosis.
+However, in the multivariate analysis, only a lower NSTB score and higher pathological tumor-node-metastasis (TNM) stage were independent predictive factors.

 Research conclusions

-We established a novel serum tumor biomarker score by combining pre-NCRT CEA and CA19-9 Levels.
+We established a novel serum tumor biomarker score by combining pre-NCRT CEA and CA19-9 levels.
 The NSTB score can independently predict the prognosis of patients with LARC of clinical stage II/III who underwent NCRT.

 Research perspectives

-More accurate prediction model need to be established by a larger number of patients.
+More accurate prediction models need to be established by studies with a larger number of patients.

 REFERENCES